Mamir21/Quotes-Generator/README.md

 - Adding or modifying quotes in the `quotes` array in `script.js`.
 - Modifying the CSS in `styles.css` to change the appearance of the application.

+Here is a screenshot of the quotes page:

+.

 ## License

-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.